Harold Gray (landowner): Later life

 When a new election was called in November 1923, Gray was ill and stood down from Parliament.
 He renewed his involvement in public life when he recovered, becoming a county councillor in Cambridgeshire and serving as High Sheriff of Cambridgeshire and Huntingdonshire in 1939–40.
 He was awarded the honour of Knight Commander of the Order of the British Empire "for political and public service in Cambridgeshire" in the 1938 Birthday Honours.

-Gray's only son Terence was a threatre producer who became known in later life as the Taoist author Wei Wu Wei.
+Gray's only son Terence was a theatre producer who became known in later life as the Taoist author Wei Wu Wei.